 There are so many influencers on social media that portray a distorted sense of reality for many moms.
 It’s hard to remember that what is shared on social media is not always real life.
 Anyone who makes me feel inadequate as a mom, I mute or unfollow them on my social media.
 It’s hard enough being a mom.
 Seeing other moms that make you feel less-than is even harder.
 I tend to compare myself to others, especially when it comes to parenting.
 Those comparisons cause me to set unattainable goals for myself.
 Using the mute button helps me have a healthier perception of reality.

 I remember telling myself, “I will not let my living room turn into a daycare center.”
-I was clinging to my old ways of being neat and tidy, and I was stressing myself out every night while putting the toys out of sight.
+I was clinging to my old ways of being neat and tidy and stressing myself out every night while putting the toys out of sight.
 Once I realized my world would not fall apart if I left the toys out to go to bed a few minutes earlier, I started resetting my expectations in many areas.
 Everyone survived to the next day if the living room was a mess.

 Letting go of perfection has allowed me to be a more present and engaged mom to my son.
 Life with children is messy, literally and figuratively.
 Embracing imperfection will help you enjoy your time together.
 You are enough for your kids, and your imperfections are what make you perfect to them!